rootstrap/poc-action-mailbox/README.md

 - bin/rspec to run specs
   - `bin/rspec .`

-You don't have to use these but they are designed to run the same when running with docker or not.
+You don't have to use these but they are designed to run the same when running with Docker or not.
-To illustrate, `bin/rails console` will run the console in the docker container when running with docker and locally when not.
+To illustrate, `bin/rails console` will run the console in the Docker container when running with docker and locally when not.

 ## Optional configuration